The Simplicity of Physical Laws: Epistemic Fundamentality

-This has ramifications for the debate between Humeanism and non-Humeanism.
-According to an influential argument,\footnote{For example, see \cite{earman2005contact} and \cite{roberts2008law}.} Humeanism has an epistemic advantage over non-Humeanism, because the former offers better epistemic access to the laws.
-The argument is that the Humean mosaic is all that we can empirically access, on which laws are supervenient, but non-Humeans postulate facts about laws that are empirically undecidable.
-But if the analysis in this paper is correct, such arguments are epistemically irrelevant.
+However, if the analysis in this paper is correct, such arguments are epistemically irrelevant.
 We never, in fact, occupy a position to observe everything in the mosaic.
-Our total evidence $E$ will never exhaust the entire mosaic $\xi$.
-But if both Humeans and non-Humeans need to accept an independent substantive epistemic posit in order to ensure epistemic access to physical laws, there is no real advantage on Humeanism.
-The reason we have epistemic access to laws is by appeal to PNS, which does not follow from the metaphysical posits of either Humeanism or non-Humeanism.
-Humeanism and non-Humeanism are epistemically on a par, with respect to the discovery and the evaluation of laws.
+Our total evidence $E$ neither exhausts the mosaic $\xi$ nor directly reveals the microscopic details of even the region we occupy.
+If both Humeans and non-Humeans must rely on independent epistemic principles to ensure epistemic access to laws, then Humeanism has no real epistemic advantage.
+In practice, our access to laws depends on principles like PNS, which do not follow from the metaphysical commitments of either Humeanism or non-Humeanism.
+In this respect, both views are epistemically \textit{on a par} when it comes to the discovery and evaluation of laws.

-Taking a step back, we can see that the relation between Humeanism and PNS is somewhat indirect.
-PNS is an epistemic principle regarding what system we should believe given the total evidence.
-BSA is a metaphysical principle regarding what the best system is given the total mosaic.
-Since $L = BS(\xi)$, with the full mosaic the Humeans can in principle solve for $L$.
-However, the Humeans do not have access to the full mosaic, because they are macroscopically and spatiotemporally limited.
-Humeans are essentially solving an inverse problem.
-Given evidence $E$, what is the simplest law (that also balances a host of other epistemic guides) compatible with $E$?\footnote{Recall the discussions of \cite{hall2009humean, hall2015humean} about the Limited Oracular Perfect Physicist (LOPP).
-She has no inverse problem to solve, as her evidence $E_{\text{LOPP}}$ completely pins down $(L, \xi)$.
-That is entirely different from the situation of actual Humeans.} Suppose the epistemic guides recommend a unique candidate law given evidence $E$:
+The connection between Humeanism and PNS is somewhat indirect.
+PNS is an epistemic principle that tells us what system we should \textit{believe} given our total evidence, while BSA is a metaphysical account specifying what the best system \textit{is} given the total mosaic.
+Since BSA asserts that $L = BS(\xi)$, a Humean with full access to $\xi$ could, in principle, determine $L$.
+However, Humeans do not have access to the full mosaic---they are limited to macroscopic and spatiotemporal fragments of it.

+As a result, Humeans faces an inverse problem: given evidence $E$, what is the simplest law compatible with $E$ that best balances a range of epistemic guides and from which the actual mosaic can be determined?\footnote{Recall our earlier discussion of \cite{hall2009humean, hall2015humean} about the Limited Oracular Perfect Physicist (LOPP) in footnote \#9.
+Unlike actual Humeans, LOPP has no inverse problem to solve, as her evidence $E_{\text{LOPP}}$, combined with the assumption that it is complete, uniquely determines $(L, \xi)$.
+That makes her situation fundamentally different from that of actual Humeans.} Suppose the epistemic guides recommend a unique candidate law given evidence $E$:

-with $EG(\cdot)$ the function that maps a set of evidence to a law recommended by the epistemic guides.
-Taking epistemic guides seriously is to have high confidence that
+where $EG(\cdot)$ is a function that maps a set of evidence to the law recommended by the epistemic guides.
+Taking epistemic guides seriously means having high confidence that